How much does electricity cost? The true value of electricity

 We are fortunate electricity is such an excellent value because we have a huge appetite for it.
 Electricity is not expensive.
 It’s that we use it for so many different things: lighting, heating, cooking, cooling, refrigeration, cleaning, washing, working, entertainment, communications and even transportation these days.

 Despite energy efficiency advancements, the average household uses more electronic gadgets, and needs more power to operate them every year.
-In fact, in 2015, the most recent year data is available, Americans spent nearly $400 billion on electricity.
+In 2015, the most recent year data is available, Americans spent nearly $400 billion on electricity.
+In fact, according to the U.S. Energy Information Administration, the average utility customer used 10,972 kilowatt hours of electricity in 2018.
+Per month, that equates to 914 kilowatt hours.
+Per day, Americans used approximately 30 kilowatt hours of electricity.

 Clearly, our appetite for electricity shows no signs of slowing down.
 So, the next time you flip a switch, turn on your television, or run your washing machine, remember the value electricity holds.
 And know that employees at your local electric cooperative are looking out for you by working together to keep electric bills affordable, controlling costs through innovation, and putting you, our members, first.